Knowledge of website hosting is essential if you plan to make your website available for the world to see.

 - Technical support - what to expect from a hosting provider

 It can be very difficult for a beginner to find information about this.
-Furthermore, there are many experienced web developers who don't know exactly what it is their web host does.
+Even some experienced web developers don't know exactly what it is their web host does.
 I recommend that you make some effort to become familiar with the basic web hosting concepts, such as those outlined above.

 If you need a hosting provider, our partner site, ZappyHost provides some of the best prices on the web.
 Check out these hosting plans.